MrSimonC/Toggle-Mac-Function-Keys/README.md

    3. File format: Application
    4. Code Sign: Sign to Run Locally
 5. Double click from the applications folder
-6. Enable the script to be run by going into System Preferences, Security & Privacy, [unlocking the dialogue box on older MacOS versions], then selecting (usually in Accessibility) `Toggle Function Keys`.
+6. Enable the script to be run by going into System Preferences, Privacy & Security, [unlocking the dialogue box on older MacOS versions], then selecting (usually in Accessibility) `Toggle Function Keys`.
 Running a second time will ask you to Allow access to control System Events - press Allow (*which adds an extra permission in Settings > Privacy & Security > Automation.
 If this step does not appear & the script fails to run, then go back to step 3 and ensure you choose: File, Export - but this time save to the Desktop.
-Then follow step 5 & 6 then drag from the Desktop to Applications*)
+Then follow step 5 & 6 then drag from the Desktop to Applications*).

+## Permission Troubleshooting

+MacOS Tahoe (Sep 2025): When upgrading to MacOS Tahoe, I had to re-grant permissions for the app to run.
+If you have issues, try following the steps above.
+Then, what worked for me was Settings > Privacy & Security > Accessibility - then revoking access for the app, then remove it.
+Close System Settings.
+Double click the app, go back (Settings > Privacy & Security > Accessibility).
+I found the app entry had returned but with permission unchecked.
+Check it, then run the app again.
+This time it ran, asked for the second permission to control System Events - press Allow.

 ## Running